-The Health and Physical Education learning area reflects the dynamic and multi-dimensional nature of health and recognizes the significance of physical activity in the lives of individuals and groups in contemporary Australian society.
+The Physical Education learning area reflects the dynamic and multi-dimensional nature of the health and fitness industry.
+The program recognises the significance of physical activity in the lives of individuals and groups in contemporary Australian society.
 This provides a sound basis for the development of physically educated citizens who have an understanding and appropriate attitude towards good health and lifestyle.

-Physical Education at Year 10 level will suit students who enjoy the physical and written activities aimed at developing a healthy lifestyle.
+Physical Education at the Year 10 level will suit students who are interested in the human body and sport science.
 It will also be an important transition year for those students who would like to prepare for the type of written and physical learning experiences to be encountered in the Senior Physical Education subject.
-The programme reflects the organisation and content areas of Senior Physical Education.
+The program reflects the organisation and content areas of Senior Physical Education.